5 Things: NFL's final regular season games - KTVZ

 Patrick Mahomes needs 430 yards passing to break the single-season passing record of 5,477 set by Peyton Manning in 2013.

-Tom Brady needs just one completion to break the all-time single-season record for most completions in a season of 485 completions set in 2021 by… Tom Brady.
+Tom Brady needs eight completions to break the all-time single-season record for most completions in a season of 485 completions set in 2021 by… Tom Brady.
 Surprise!

 Justin Jefferson needs 194 receiving yards to break the single season record of 1,964 yards set in 2012 by Calvin Johnson.
 The Minnesota Vikings star has topped the mark once this season, against the Lions in Week 4.

-Note: Correction: This story has been updated to correct the number of completions Tom Brady needs to break the all-time single-season record for most completions in a season.